 CBG is another non-psychoactive minor cannabinoid found in medicinal cannabis.
 While research on CBG is still in its early stages, it has shown potential anti-inflammatory and neuroprotective properties, which might be relevant to palliative care patients managing various symptoms.

-Healthcare providers, like our experienced cannabis-friendly Polln doctors, can work closely with patients and their families to find the most appropriate and effective cannabinoids to offer symptom relief and improve the overall well-being of those facing end-of-life challenges.
+Healthcare providers can work closely with patients and their families to find the most appropriate and effective cannabinoids to offer symptom relief and improve the overall well-being of those facing end-of-life challenges.

 How to Include Medicinal Cannabis in a Palliative Care Plan

 If this Dying to Know Day, you’re thinking about incorporating medicinal cannabis into your or someone you love’s palliative care plan it is essential to seek guidance from your healthcare team.
 Here are some steps to include medicinal cannabis in your palliative care plan:

 Step 1: Talk to Your Palliative Care Team and/or Healthcare Professionals